-Open to all majors interested in entrepreneurial ventures.
-In addition to company tours and social events, E-Society hosts successful entrepreneurs for speaking engagements.
-Students receive advice, and inspiration for starting a business, overcoming obstacles and being a leader.
-Dream it.
-Do it.
-Join today!
+The Entrepreneurship Society (E-Society) is for students from all majors interested in entrepreneurial careers and ventures.
+In addition to social activities and community service projects, E-Society hosts successful entrepreneurs from the business community for speaking engagements.
+Students receive advice and inspiration for starting a business, overcoming obstacles, being a leader and simply working in the business world.

-IBA helps to prepare members for success in the global business environment.
+The International Business Association helps to prepare members for success in the global business environment.
 Joining this fun and informative group gives members multiple opportunities to interact and learn through events focused on global business.

 Investments Club provides educational opportunities to learn about careers outside of corporate finance and within the capital and financial markets industry.
 The club provides a forum for discourse about the current market and hosts activities such as managing your own sum of money using a real-time simulator.